Food hub boasts conventional flavors, open-minded spirit

 The position of soy in nearby delicacies

-Because the Kansai region has historically favored a lighter fashion of dashi than that of Japanese Japan, there is also a desire for a mild-colored soy sauce, usukuchi shōyu.
+Because the Kansai region has historically favored a lighter fashion of dashi than Japanese Japan, there is also a desire for a mild-colored soy sauce, usukuchi shōyu.
 A precursor to soy sauce, tamari is stated to be a liquid byproduct of miso production.
-It derived simplest from soybeans without wheat brought changed into first produced in Yuasa, Wakayama Prefecture, across the 16th century.
+It was derived from soybeans without wheat and wheat and was the first production in Yuasa, Wakayama Prefecture, in the 16th century.

 Usukuchi shōyu’s roots can also be traced to Kansai, particularly Tatsuno in Hyogo Prefecture around 1660.
 The lighter-colored soy sauce functions better than normal soy sauce (Kikuchi shōyu), usually used in Tokyo and the Kanto vicinity.